aws/eks-anywhere-build-tooling/projects/cert-manager/cert-manager/README.md

 1. Check the go.mod file to see if the golang version has changed when updating a version.
 Update the field `GOLANG_VERSION` in
    Makefile to match the version upstream.
 1. Update the cert-manager.yaml manifest running `make update-cert-manager-manifest` from this directory.
 That will download the new manifest and update `manifests/cert-manager.yaml`.
-1. Update checksums and attribution using `make update-attribution-checksums-docker PROJECT=cert-manager/cert-manager` from the root of the repo.
+1. Update checksums and attribution using `make run-attribution-checksums-in-docker PROJECT=cert-manager/cert-manager` from the root of the repo.
 1. Update the version at the top of this Readme.
 1. Run `make generate` from the root of the repo to update the UPSTREAM_PROJECTS.yaml file.